Rethinking Portfolio Construction for the New Global Realities

 EVENT OVERVIEW

-Asset allocation remains the single most powerful driver of long-term performance in pension portfolios large and small, eclipsing the influence of individual asset classes, trading strategies, or manager selection.
-While that truth endures, the context in which asset owners make those decisions has changed profoundly.
+Asset allocation remains the single most powerful driver of long-term performance in pension portfolios, but the context for those decisions have changed profoundly.

-New geopolitical, macroeconomic, environmental and market risks have entered the equation, while technological innovations, especially AI, are transforming the investment landscape.
-In this brave world, the challenge is no longer simply optimising for expected return and volatility, but building portfolios capable of absorbing shocks, adapting to structural shifts, and remaining resilient under stress.
+Today’s investors face a collision of geopolitical, macroeconomic, environmental and market risks compounded by fast moving technological disruption, especially AI.
+The challenge is no longer simply optimising for expected return and volatility, but building portfolios capable of absorbing shocks, adapting to structural shifts, and remaining resilient under stress.

-At the conference, leading thinkers in strategic asset allocation, alongside trustees and executives from major UK pension schemes and global investment institutions, will examine how effectively asset owners are harnessing this most consequential of investment levers, and the implications for their investment managers whose products must increasingly align with a resilience-first and solutions-based mindset.
+This Summit brings together leading thinkers in strategic asset allocation, with trustees and executives from major UK pension schemes, to examine how effectively asset owners are harnessing this most consequential lever, and what they now expect from managers whose products must align with a resilience-first, solutions-based mindset.

 Discussions will explore the evolving approaches to asset allocation across LGPS, corporate DB and DC schemes.
 The Summit will be highly interactive, encouraging candid debate, original insight, and active participation as we collectively navigate the transition toward the asset allocation models of the future.